xtompie/dx/article.md

 - Low number of dependencies.
 - Easy to debug.
 - Must be easy to maintain for years.
-- Instant UI initialization without jumping elements.
+- The page should show instantly without jumping elements.
-- The page should show instantly, and users must be able to interact with the interface immediately.
+  Users must be able to interact with the interface immediately.

 ## One of the solution: DX